Use Typed Links

 - To express the media type of the linked resource:

-- To provide further details about the media type of the linked resource, for example, when several
+- To provide details regarding the profile of the linked resource, for example, when several

 linked resources have the same media type: